 There is a major lack of knowledge about the EU.
 For a long time, it didn’t appear to be a problem: European integration was thought of as a self-perpetuating process that did not need to be explained in detail.
 Serving their own interests, and maintaining their own sovereignty, the member states paid more attention to what they had in common rather than what they differed in.

 Step by step, a common understanding was reached in areas of business, politics and law.
 The results of this process – decades of peace, the development of democracy and the rule of law, economic prosperity in the Single European Market, and cross-border mobility for the people – were the obvious pillars of successful European integration.
 Today, however, the European integration model seems to have lost its attractiveness.

 EU governments and societies react to problems more and more from a national rather than a European point of view.
 The Brexit and the disagreement over the refugee issue in the EU are just two examples of the developments set in motion notwithstanding the fact that the material and immaterial advantages of EU membership have basically not changed.

-Civic education continues to be predominantly national: Young people learn about democracy and the rule of law on the basis of their national political constitution and institutions.
+Civic education in Europe continues to be predominantly national: Young people learn about democracy and the rule of law on the basis of their national political constitution and institutions.
 Moreover, civic education, hence the citizen’s own role, is hardly portrayed in a way that encourages them to actively participate in shaping the European democratic community.

-Conference TEACH#EU September 21st & 22nd, 2018 Potsdam
+Conference TEACH#EU - September 21st & 22nd, 2018 Potsdam

 It is clear that education as a whole – including educational content, didactic approaches and formats, the duality of school and out-of-school education, educational institutions and education policy – is rather comprehensive.
 As the discussion has not been held on a European scale yet, this conference aims to provide a platform for future debate.